bright/new-www/_posts/2017-11-14-write-native-in-react-native.md

 title: Putting native in React Native on Android
 author: radek
 hidden: true
-tags: ['android', 'React Native', 'java', 'platform specific']
+tags: ['android', 'react native', 'java', 'platform specific']
 ---

 Using custom native components in React Native is a common thing, so sooner or later you may have to write some functionality in a native language and use it in your application.
 Let me show you some simple example how to do that.